Stefany93/email-admin-notify/README.markdown

 ### I messed things up, how can I fix everything?

-Pre-install and plugin and stop pretending to be a programmer.
+Pre-install the plugin and stop pretending to be a programmer.

 ### This is an awesome plugin, how can I thank Stefany?